amitlpande/tomcat-9-fips/README.md

-# tomcat-9-fips
+# Enabling FIPS for Tomcat using Bouncy Castle

 There are two way we can enable FIPS for Tomcat.
 The steps below use Bouncy Castle as the JCA/JCE provider.

-1. By changing the JRE configuration:
+## 1. By changing the JRE configuration:

 This approach is typically useful when you have multiple Java applications using the same JRE and you want all the applications to run in FIPS compliant mode, using the same JCA/JCE provider.
 This way you just bundle up the security provider and update the JRE configuration and don't have to worry bundling up depencencies or changing/updating configuration per each Java application.